 We hope you found some great tips and techniques in this article.
 Don’t forget to start your 30-day Quenza trial to build unique, educational courses using your new ideas.

-Our easy-to-use online learning software contains everything you need to craft personalized digital learning journeys, allowing you to inform, educate, and empower those you help.
+Our $1, 1-month trial contains everything you need to craft personalized digital learning journeys, allowing you to inform, educate, and empower those you help.

 - ^ Weaver, D., Spratt, C., & Nair, C. S. (2008).
 Academic and student use of a learning management system: Implications for quality.
 Australasian Journal of Educational Technology, 24(1).